 This post contains affiliate links.
 This means we may earn money or products from the companies mentioned in this post.
 See our disclosure for more details.

 Our little cutie themed – drive through baby shower has been one of my favorite things to plan this year.
-Probably like you, we have had a lot of curve balls and surprises thrown our way with the world-wide pandemic COVID-19.
+We have had a lot of curve balls and surprises thrown our way with the world-wide pandemic COVID-19.
 Our favorite surprise happened when we discovered our family was growing and a little baby was on the way.

 A Little Cutie Theme

 Not too long after we found out we were expecting, my mom and I started planning the baby shower we have been talking about for years.
 We fell in love with the orange and clementine color scheme and decided to stick to a little cutie themed shower.
 If you do a quick search on Pinterest you can quickly find loads of ideas and inspiration for anything and everything with a clementine-themed party.
 What we couldn’t find was how to throw a baby shower,

 - In the middle of a pandemic

 - While keeping the party small and socially-distanced.